verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] As a fellow person in their 30s, you good?
 - [ ] It may have escaped your notice, but life isn't fair.
 - [ ] Tell me every terrible thing you did and let me love you anyways.
+- [ ] Cast every spell you got in your book on me and watch me swallow you whole.